-The sexual harassment at workplace has become a routine activity now days.
-Every now and then we get to hear about new cases of sexual harassment.
-This is because of the fact that sexual harassment at workplace is an enhanced form of violence that takes place in daily routine and snatches away the women’s right to life and healthy livelihood.
+Sexual harassment at the workplace has become a routine activity nowadays.
+Now and then we get to hear about new cases of sexual harassment.
+This is because sexual harassment at the workplace is an enhanced form of violence that takes place in daily routine and snatches away the women’s right to life and healthy livelihood.

-We needs to have a committee is place to solely responsible for addressing and resolving the issues of sexual harassment at workplace and which is easily accessible by all workers.
+We need to have a committee in place solely responsible for addressing and resolving the issues of sexual harassment at the workplace and which is easily accessible by all workers.

-Internal Complains Committee(ICC) is a mandatory committee which every employer is required to constitute within his organization.
-In the scenario where the employer has branch offices the he needs to have an ICC as each such branch office to address the issues of sexual harassment.
+Internal Complaints Committee(ICC) is a mandatory committee that every employer is required to constitute within his organization.
+In the scenario where the employer has branch offices, he needs to have an ICC as each such branch office to address the issues of sexual harassment.
 Every company needs to have in place an effective ICC committee else the company can be penalized for non-constitution of ICC.

 Every company should have a safe and harassment-free workplace.
-In case of the complaint against POSH, the ICC is solely responsible to investigate with non-biasness.
+In the case of the complaint against POSH, the ICC is solely responsible to investigate without being bias.
 The ICC is required to be vigilant to redress the sexual harassment complaints and resolves the same ASAP.
-ICC is sole authority to inquire the complaints and make efforts to redress the same .
+ICC is the sole authority to inquire about the complaints and make efforts to redress the same.

 The Complaints of sexual harassment at a workplace corrode the persona of not only the complainant and the accused, but of the company and its goodwill as well.

-The ICC training is an important part of complain redressal process and is helpful in making the Internal Complaints Committee learn about the important elements of the compliance under the Act.
+The ICC training is an important part of the complaint redressal process and helps make the Internal Complaints Committee learn about the important elements of compliance under the Act.
 Our ICC training focuses on the below agenda:

 POSH or the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (the Act) is a groundbreaking law on a much-needed and burning issue.
-It is India’s first codified legislation which categorically deals with prevention, prohibition, and redressal of sexual harassment of women at the workplace.
+It is India’s first codified legislation that categorically deals with the prevention, prohibition, and redressal of sexual harassment of women at the workplace.

-The Act came into force from December 9, 2013 and is binding on every organization, public or private, having more than 10 employees.
+The Act came into force on December 9, 2013, and is binding on every organization, public or private, having more than 10 employees.

-The “Policy” has to be formulated in accordance with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the “Rules” must be framed keeping in mind the provisions in “Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Rules, 2013.
+The “Policy” has to be formulated following the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the “Rules” must be framed keeping in mind the provisions in “Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Rules, 2013.

-As per the POSH Act, an employer having 10 workers or more is required to set up an Internal Complaints Committee for the redressal of ‘sexual harassment’ complaints at such entity and to regulate and administer complaints on sexual harassment.
+As per the POSH Act, an employer has 10 workers or more is required to set up an Internal Complaints Committee for the redressal of ‘sexual harassment complaints at such entity and to regulate and administer complaints on sexual harassment.
 An Internal Complaints Committee is required to be constituted which shall submit an annual report to its employer and District Officer.

 Every company needs to have in place an effective IC, else the company can be penalized for non-constitution of IC.

-Initially when the Sexual Harassment of Women at Work Place (Prevention, Prohibition and Redressal) Act, 2013 was passed Internal Committee was called ICC (Internal Complaints Committee) but on 9th May, 2016, amendment was made and ICC was substituted by Internal Committee (IC) wherever it existed.
-This was done in order to expand the role of the sexual harassment Committees so that they are not restricted to complaint resolution only.
+Initially when the Sexual Harassment of Women at Work Place (Prevention, Prohibition and Redressal) Act, 2013 was passed Internal Committee was called ICC (Internal Complaints Committee) but on 9th May 2016, the amendment was made and ICC was substituted by Internal Committee (IC) wherever it existed.
+This was done to expand the role of the sexual harassment Committees so that they are not restricted to complaint resolution only.

 As per Section 4 of the Act, every employer must adhere to the obligation of constituting an Internal Complaints Committee if the workplace has more than ten employees.
-This initial in-house body gains great significance if a woman faces sexual harassment at workplace as it the Internal Complaints Committee which must be approached for filing of a complaint by the aggrieved women.
+This initial in-house body gains great significance if a woman faces sexual harassment at the workplace as the Internal Complaints Committee must be approached for filing a complaint by the aggrieved women.

-By attending this training the IC members will understand the A-Z of the POSH Act and also the nitty-gritties of the sexual harassment redressal system.
+By attending this training the IC members will understand the A-Z of the POSH Act and also the nitty-gritty of the sexual harassment redressal system.

 The Internal Complaints Committee training is an integral part of the complaint and redressal process of the Internal Complaints Committee Policy.
-This training will be helpful in making the Internal Complaints Committee Members learn about the important elements of the compliance under the Act.
+This training will help make the Internal Complaints Committee Members learn about the important elements of compliance under the Act.
 For example:

 The powers assigned to IC under POSH ACT.

-Methodology for conducting inquiry of sexual harassment complaints.
+Methodology for conducting an inquiry of sexual harassment complaints.

-Important guidelines which IC is required to comply while conducting the sexual harassment inquiries.
+Important guidelines which IC is required to comply with while conducting the sexual harassment inquiries.

 Timeline for resolving complaints as defined under the Act, which the Internal Complaints Committee needs to follow while investigating a complaint.

-In accordance with the Act, Internal Complaints Committee Policy is required to prevent instances of sexual harassment and also to receive and effectively deal with complaints related to such acts.
-Accordingly Internal Complaints Committee (IC) is to be constituted at all administrative units and offices of a company and once the committee is appointed the details of the Internal Complaints Committee Policy is to be notified to all persons at the workplace.
+Under the Act, Internal Complaints Committee Policy is required to prevent instances of sexual harassment and also to receive and effectively deal with complaints related to such acts.
+Accordingly, the Internal Complaints Committee (IC) is to be constituted at all administrative units and offices of a company, and once the committee is appointed the details of the Internal Complaints Committee Policy is to be notified to all persons at the workplace.

 The Internal Complaints Committee must comprise of: